wircho/Swux/README.md

 store.subscribe(self, on: DispatchQueue.global(qos: .background))
 ```

 This way, the `stateChanged` method is asynchronously dispatched to the specified queue.
-If you do not speficy a queue, the method is called on the main thread.
+If you do not speficy a queue, the `stateChanged` method is called on the main thread.

 ### Async Dispatch